mariobgallardo/house_rocket_project/README.md

 ![alt text](https://raw.githubusercontent.com/mariobgallardo/house_rocket_project/main/images/Profit%20density.JPG)

-## 3. Insights
+## 3. Insights and Hypothesis
 ### 3.1.
-Insights and Hypothesys:
+Insights:

 There are two groups of properties that were used on our analysis.
-The first one involves only the sellected properties, based on the conditions mentioned before, and it was used to show how the features were distribuited among them, as shown bellow:
+The first one involves only the sellected properties, based on the conditions mentioned before, and it was used to show how the features were distribuited among them in order to maximize the profit, as shown bellow:

 | Feature       |	Status         |	Count   |	(%) Properties|	Profit        |	(%) Profit |
 |---------------|:--------------:|:-------:|:-------------:|:-------------:|:----------:|